Blasileosz/BarnaNetLibrary/README.md

 - [ESP-IDF timer and alarm documentation](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/peripherals/gptimer.html)
 - Task function: `B_AlarmTask`
 - For the task parameter, the given `B_AlarmTaskParameter` struct should be filled
+- The alarm container has a finite capacity as specified in the menuconfig
+- Persistent alarm storage
+	- Alarms are stored in the NVS
+	- The whole buffer is stored, even if it is not full (ie. the uninitialized parts as well)
+	- When changing the B_AlarmInfo_t structure, it is best to run `idf.py erase-flash` to guarantee smooth loading
+	- When the container capacity is changed in the menuconfig, the loading method will handle that gracefully
+- Flow
 	- Calculates the next alarm to be triggered, starts its timer and when the timer reaches the delta, it fires an ISR
 	- The ISR then sends a command to the task to trigger the alarm's trigger-command
 	- The task then forwards the trigger-command to its destination
 - To add, remove, list or inspect alarms, please see the API
-- The alarm container has a finite size as specified in the menuconfig

 ## WIFI
 For definition, see [B_wifi.h](/B_wifi.h)